Auto Enrolment (AE) shines spotlight on pension coverage and adequacy in Donegal

 When is Auto Enrolment due to start?

-The Government plans to introduce auto-enrolment in Ireland by the end of 2023 with the first payments going through the new system by 2024.
-It has been in the works for almost two decades and is closer to realisation than ever before
+The Government plans to introduce auto-enrolment in Ireland Sept 2025.
+It has been in the works for almost two decades and is closer to realisation than ever before.

 What if I’m already part of a workplace/company pension plan?